Exaltead/AdventOfCode/2024/README.md

 ### Day 12
 Part 1 was fun and smooth, for me part 2 was a lot of work.
 I have the right idea from the start but spent a few hours just debugging

+### Day 13
+The solution is embarrassingly simple, junior high level math.
+Only twist was having to use external library for representing fractions of the size accurately.
+Possible could have worked with doubles bit didn't test.